devDanAnderson/charging-battery/README.md

-# charging-battery
+# basic-charging-battery
 This is a basic animation of a battery charging.
+Using HTML, CSS & Javscript.